mvh70/teamshots/docs/CREDIT_SYSTEM.md

 ## Overview

-Teamshots uses a transaction-based credit system that provides full audit trails and flexible credit management for both individual users and company teams.
+Teamshots uses a transaction-based credit system that provides full audit trails and flexible credit management for both individual users and team teams.

 ## Architecture